A Saint John psychiatrist says is cellphone use is the reason why teens aren't getting enough sleep and said parents need to set a better example.

 She said teens have to learn to take care of themselves, be able to make sure they get eight hours of sleep a night and know when to pull the plug.

-"That's a self-care kind of thing that adolescents are going to have to learn," she said, but said it won't be easy since many adults haven't yet learned how to do it.
+"That's a self-care kind of thing that adolescents are going to have to learn," she said, adding it won't be easy as many adults haven't yet learned how to do it.

 Morehouse suggests a family docking station so the whole family can unplug at night.

-"Everybody has to unplug and that's just what our family does kind of stuff and modelled by the adults," she said.
+"Everybody has to unplug and that's just what our family does," she said.